CFPA Artist’s Residencies

 Generally, residencies are structured to: (1) spark engagement among performance-based artists, and audiences, (2) develop artists at all career stages, (3) build relationships across artists, disciplines, identities, and experiences.

-past years’ resident artists
+prior years’ resident artists

 JoseCircle2.png

 José A. Luis will continue work on Lunas, the third part of a series of dance works called, Chasing Moons.
 Lunas investigates the act of remembering purposefully, the weight of memory, the embodiment of text, and the paradoxes that emerge from the question: Can our re-creation of memories manifest an untrue version of ourselves?
+2020-21 Works-in-Process / Mentor: Nora Montañez

 MargaretCircle2.png

 Margaret Ogas is working iteratively to pursue connection with audience-witnesses in her solo performances.
 She is experimenting with humor and sarcasm to navigate her experience as a young, mixed-race Chicana woman, through movement, sound and text.
 Her work is built through investigations of sound, including recordings of her grandmother telling stories, pop culture references, vocal percussion, poetry, and academic text.
+2020-21 Works-in-Process / Mentor: Cindy García

 KerryCircle2.png

 Kerry Parker and her collaborators built a site/season-specific dance that is a death ritual, exploring senescence and seasonal darkness as part of a personal cosmology.
 Kerry investigated the relationship between site, ritual, history, and movement in CFPA’s chapel over two years.
 This piece deeply revisits the history of the building, investing in the influences of winter.
+2019 New Works / Mentor: Ruth MacKenzie

 MorganCircle.png

 Morgan Holmes began 10 Hours of Rain Sounds, using YouTube beauty tutorials, endurance videos, music, and influencers to explore grief, healing, and re-establishing routine in the wake of trauma.
 She experimented livestreaming process, and with video genres like “get ready with me.”
 This was an extension of her work at Perspectives Theater, which creates space for marginalized stories, and reclamation of Queer/BIPOC bodies from “performing” pain.
+2019 New Works / Mentor: Jessica Lopez Lyman

 DavidCircle.png

 David Means composed Forward Observer with musician Tom Kanthak, centered on an infantry outpost in Vietnam and surgical hospital in Italy.
 “Two soldiers share a journey back to places of beauty and grace beset by war and trauma.
 One is a chief’s son, surgical assistant, and musician.
 The other is a radioman, architect, and storyteller.
 Together they weave a reminiscence of freedom and recovery amidst a tangle of destruction, injury and violence.”
+2019 New Works / Mentor: Maureen Koelsch

 NoraCircle.png

 Nora Montañez developed Sabor a Mi, a bilingual autobiographical survival story, started as part of the Anything But English series (Pangea World Theater/Patrick’s Cabaret), and furthered through Catalyst Arts’ PUSH Lab.
 In 2018, she used a grant to research in Peru.
-Nora integrated her research (and lessons on the cajón) to structure an interactive, bilingual, multimedia story experience, laying bare the human question: Where do I belong?
+Nora integrated her research (and lessons on the cajón) to structure an interactive, bilingual, multimedia story experience, laying bare the human question: Where do I belong?2019 Works-in-Process / Mentor: Jessica Lopez Lyman

 BethCircle.png

 Beth Ann Powers built a solo durational/endurance performance, devised as part of a larger collaborative piece (Superhero) performed 2018 at the Southern.
 In this piece, Beth excavated her personal relationship with mental illness and recovery, and investigated how durational/endurance performance can create space for an audience to find themselves in a piece, in ways that are both intimate and offer the audience agency/aegis.
+2019 Works-in-Process / Mentor: Kira Obolensky

 AlexandraCircle.png

 Alexandra Bodnarchuk developed The Nature of Cloth, a dance begun in a Cowles Center residency.
 At Cowles, Alexandra examined the human experience of shame and conformity through a series of focus-group workshops.
 At CFPA, she dug into innate animalistic behaviors and investigated ways to interrogate differing cultural narratives of shame and conformity, to build space for diverse audiences to experience themselves reflected in the work.
+2019 Works-in-Process / Mentor: April Sellers

 NelleCircle.png

 Nelle June Anderson‘s project focused on the intersection of her rigorous opera training and her art-pop heart.
 She sought “a place where these old and new styles can play and breathe together, overcoming differences of genre and origin to make a new, cohesive sound…What is the difference between being an interpreter of a work and a generator of a work?…What is necessary to make my art feel like it’s mine?”
+2018 New Works / Mentor: Aby Wolf

 MargoCircle.png

 Margo Gray created A/part, “an interactive performance exploring the trauma of being uprooted from your family and culture of origin, and compelled to conform to another way of life.”
 Built on experience creating interactive storytelling, “this piece is inspired by events in U.S. history such as American Indian boarding schools, the sunder of enslaved families, and the recent implementation of ‘tender age’ shelters for detained immigrant and refugee children.”
+2018 New Works / Mentor: Essma Imady

 KatCircle.png

 Kat Purcell’s project took the Medieval morality play, The Castle of Perseverance, as a jumping-off point to explore “the intersections and conflicts between my bodily, corporeal identity and the world around me…With the use of interactive sculpture, dance, sourced interviews and stories of perseverance, I invite the audience first to the field, then into battle, and finally to the place where Mankind is born and meets his death: inside the Castle of Perseverance.”
+2018 New Works / Mentor: Eleanor Savage

 AprilCircle.png